Baby boom at Arizona hospital with 16 pregnant nurses

 Garrow said that as their pregnancies have progressed, the patients have begun noticing that most of the nurses around them are expecting.
 One patient insisted on touching her belly the night before, she said.

-Garrow added that their nonpregnant colleagues have been great at helping with patients they should not be exposed to because of conditions or treatments that are potentially dangerous for expectant women, such as tuberculosis or shingles or chemotherapy because of the radiation.
+Garrow added that their non-pregnant colleagues have been great at helping with patients they should not be exposed to because of conditions or treatments that are potentially dangerous for expectant women, such as tuberculosis or shingles or chemotherapy because of the radiation.

 But Ashley Adkins worried that the other nurses are getting tired of their pregnancy-focused conversations.